 The Office for Intellectual Freedom is highlighting two of the Top Ten books on its blog each day during National Library Week.
 Stay updated on Top Ten highlights and censorship news by subscribing to the Intellectual Freedom Blog.

-No. 1 Spotlight on Censorhip: letter from the authors of 'This One Summer'
+No. 1 Spotlight on Censorship: Letter from the Authors of 'This One Summer'

 No. 2 Spotlight on Censorship: 'Drama'